torfs-ict/nanobox-adapter-single-server/README.md

 # Single server adapter

 ## Deprecated!
-Project dropped in favor of the [https://github.com/torfs-ict/nanobox-adapter-ubuntu](Ubuntu adapter).
+Project dropped in favor of the [Ubuntu adapter](https://github.com/torfs-ict/nanobox-adapter-ubuntu).

 ## Description

-Custom hosting endpoint adapter for [https://nanobox.io](Nanobox).
+Custom hosting endpoint adapter for [Nanobox](https://nanobox.io).
 If you have a single server available but still wish to use Nanobox for deployment, this app will perform the communication with the Nanobox dashboard.

 We use the Symfony built-in server to run as it's actually a quite simple app, and we don't want to interfere with any